 The jaguar falls into two categories – the rarest and largest animal in Venezuela – and is currently listed as a near-threatened species.
 They have lost more than 40 percent of their natural territory and have disappeared from many areas.
 It is believed that there are around 4,000 of these big cats remaining in the country.
 The average size for a male is 209 pounds, females are 124 pounds.

 The flag of Venezuela is a horizontal tricolor of yellow, blue, and red, with eight stars at the center of the blue stripe.
 This design dates to the original flag that was introduced in 1811 during the Venezuelan War of Independence.
 The colors represent the nation’s independence, courage, and wealth of the country.
 The eight five-pointed stars that are featured on the center of the flag represent the eight provinces – Barcelona, Barinas, Caracas, Cumana, Guayana, Margarita, Merida, and Trujillo.

 The capybara, the world’s largest rodent, likes to be in and around bodies of water.
 Because of this, the Catholic Church in South America decided that it was a fish, and people were allowed to eat it during Lent and First Fridays.

-I was born in NYC, got my degree in Journalism from BU, took a detour to San Diego and am now back in NYC.
-I love to travel with my husband but always miss my favorite little man Peanut, half Chihuahua/half Jack Russell, all trouble.
-We got dive-certified so we could dive with the Great White Sharks some day and I'm hoping I can swim with the Orcas as well.
-If my house would fit it, I'd add a pig to the mix - or a sloth.
+Melissa Bauernfeind was born in NYC and got her degree in Journalism from Boston University.
+She lived in San Diego for 10 years and is now back in NYC.
+She loves adventure and traveling the world with her husband but always misses her favorite little man, "P", half Chihuahua/half Jack Russell, all trouble.
+She got dive-certified so she could dive with the Great White Sharks someday and is hoping to swim with the Orcas as well.

 Animals In Venezuela FAQs (Frequently Asked Questions)